Billing and account management

 Production supportand improved database performance for mission-critical workloads.

-When you get Tiger Cloud at AWS Marketplace, the following pricing options are available:
+When you get Tiger Cloud at Azure Marketplace, the following pricing options are available:

-- Pay-as-you-go: your consumption is calculated at the end of the month and included in your AWS invoice.
+- Pay-as-you-go: your consumption is calculated at the end of the month and included in your Azure invoice.
 No upfront costs, standard Tiger Cloud rates apply.